magdaaarmas/PETRA/IL2RA_MYBL2_EGR1/README.md

 # Scoring MYBL2 and EGR1 insertions in IL2RA

-Folder contains the necessary codes for analysis of 6-mer insertion libraries.
+Folder contains the necessary codes for analysis of libraries of multiple MYBL2 and EGR1 insertions.
 Each step consists of a bash script with dependent Python scripts.
 Examples for all input information files can be found in the Example_files directory

 ## 1) Fastq to expression scores
-Bash script fastq.sh is used to score 6-mer insertion variants from fastq files from single-end Ilumina reads (using dependent python scripts contained in folder).
+Bash script fastq.sh is used to score variants from fastq files from single-end Ilumina reads (using dependent python scripts contained in folder).
 The code can be run once to score different experiments.
 Outputs final expression scores.

 Code line: